erdogant/bnlearn/docs/pages/html/_sources/Continuous Data.rst.txt

 To demonstrate how the LiNGAM works, it is best to do it with a small toy example.

+Here's the improved version of the text:

-We create test data consisting of 6 variables.
+Let's create test data containing six variables.
-This data sets is a great example of the contribution of different variables.
+The goal of this dataset is to demonstrate the contribution of different variables and their causal impact on other variables.
-All viarables have the same size with n=1000 samples and have uniform distribution.
+All variables must be consistent, as in any other dataset.
+The sample size is set to n=1000 with a uniform distribution.
+If the number of samples is much smaller, say in the tens, the method becomes less reliable due to insufficient information to determine causality.

-We will create dependencies between variables and then let the model figure out what hte original values were.
+We will establish dependencies between variables and then allow the model to infer the original values.

-	* step 1: [x3] is initialized with uniform distribution.
+	1. Step 1: ``x3`` is the root node and is initialized with a uniform distribution.
-	* step 2: [x0] and [x2] is created by multiplication with values of [x3] and making them thus dependend of [x3].
+	2. Step 2: ``x0`` and ``x2`` are created by multiplying with the values of ``x3``, making them dependent on ``x3``.
-	* step 3: [x5] is created by multiplication with values of [x0]  and thus making it depended of [x0]
+	3. Step 3: ``x5`` is created by multiplying with the values of ``x0``, making it dependent on ``x0``.
-	* step 4: [x1] and [x4] are created by multiplication with values of [x0] and thus making it depended of [x0]
+	4. Step 4: ``x1`` and ``x4`` are created by multiplying with the values of ``x0``, making them dependent on ``x0``.

 .. |fig8a| image:: ../figs/fig_lingam_example_input.png